 Our school is evaluated and accredited by COBIS, BSME, CIS, IBO and the Dutch Ministry of

 Education.
 These regular inspections and evaluations from independent organisations quality assure

 the standard of our teaching and learning, as well as the care we provide.
 Our last ISI inspection

 report (October 2019) graded the students’ academic development as good and the students’ personal

 development as excellent.

-community feel to NCBIS.
+bring a wonderful community feel to NCBIS.

 forward to welcoming you to our school.